gmartim/ifood-backend-advanced-test/README.md

 ## Bluemix

 It is a Platform as a Service (PaaS), besides others implementations, that offers a high availability and high performance environment, if can be easily scalable, horizontally and vertically.

+Bluemix can be configured to achieve the requirements to be fault tolerant, responsive and resilient.

 ## API

 API's documentation is automatically generated using Swagger.
-You can check it opening [Swagger UI](http://localhost:8080/swagger-ui.html) on your browser.
+You can check it opening [Swagger UI](https://ifood-suggestion.mybluemix.net/swagger-ui.html) on your browser.

 ## API's request examples